Fabienne Wohlwend

-Fabienne Wohlwend (born 7 November 1997 in Vaduz) is a female racing driver from Liechtenstein who competes in the W Series.
+Fabienne Wohlwend (born 7 November 1997) is a racing driver from Liechtenstein who competed in the W Series.

 Biography

+Karting

+Wohlwend began karting aged seven, mainly participating in Swiss and German championships due to educational requirements, finishing runner-up in the 2012 Schweizer Kart Meisterschaft (KF3).
+Despite usually competing as a private entry with rented equipment and seldom competing internationally, she scored a top-ten in the KF3 class of the 2011 Trofeo Andrea Margutti.

 Formula 4

-Wohlwend entered car racing in 2016, having been successful in junior karting in Liechtenstein and Switzerland.
-She debuted in the Italian F4 Championship with Aragón Racing, before a mid-season switch to DR Formula.
-She failed to qualify for the final at the first round in Misano (the series ran a unique format for said round after 41 cars entered a circuit with a capacity of 36) and, after the qualifying race system was abandoned, did not score any points during the course of the season - her best finish being an 11th place in the final race of the season at Monza.
+Wohlwend entered car racing in 2016, debuting in the Italian F4 Championship with Aragón Racing.
+She failed to qualify for the final at the first round in Misano (the series ran a unique format for said round after 41 cars entered a circuit with a capacity of 36), after which she switched to DR Formula.
+After the qualifying race system was abandoned, the Liechtensteiner did not score any points during the course of the season - her best finish being an 11th place in the final race of the season at Monza.
 Being the only woman competing in that championship, she won the Women's Trophy class uncontested.

 Audi Sport TT Cup

-She moved into sportscars for 2017, successfully applying for the Audi Sport TT Cup.
+She moved into touring cars for 2017, successfully applying for the Audi Sport TT Cup.
 Her best result of 8th came in her first race in the category at the Hockenheimring, and the Liechtensteiner finished the season 11th in the standings.